Emmanuelkimutai/alx-higher_level_programming/0x03-python-data_structures/README.md

 A function that prints a matrix of integers
 Function that returns a tuple with length of a string and its first character function that finds the biggest integer of a list
+A function that finds all multiple of 2 in a list